shapeandshare/dicebox.core/README.md

 References
 ----------

-Matt Harvey @harvitronix thank you, for without you dicebox would not be.
+[Matt Harvey](https://github.com/harvitronix) thank you, for without you dicebox would not be.
 Much of the current implementation of dicebox comes from Matt's project below.
 I originally forked Matt's work and used it until it outgrew what it was.

 * Blog Post | https://blog.coast.ai/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164
 * Repository | https://github.com/harvitronix/neural-network-genetic-algorithm